Parents' Guide to Ed Wood

 Kids say ( 10 ):

-If you happen to be an Ed Wood fanatic or a horror-trivia fiend, this film will please you.
-ED WOOD is less a straight biography than glorified highlights and loving, nostalgic re-creations of Wood and his black-and-white era, with some bits (meeting Welles, a gala premiere of Plan 9) that are history not as it was, but as Wood wished it had been.
+If you happen to be an Ed Wood fan or a horror-trivia fanatic, this film will please you.
+Ed Wood is less a straight biography than glorified highlights and loving, nostalgic re-creations of the director and his black-and-white era, with some bits (meeting Welles, a gala premiere of Plan 9) that are history not as it was, but as Wood wished it had been.

-If not, this film's appeal is rather limited, though there's contagious joy in how Depp and others put across the giddy thrill of the filmmaking process.
-Touching moments come from the mutually supportive relationship between Wood and the bottomed-out Lugosi, though young viewers more accustomed to F/X-filled spectacles from Depp/Burton collaborations might want more fantasy and action.
+If you're not a fan, the film's appeal may be rather limited, though there's contagious joy in how Depp and others put across the giddy thrill of the filmmaking process.
+Touching moments come from the mutually supportive relationship between Wood and the bottomed-out Lugosi, though young viewers more accustomed to effects-filled spectacles from Depp/Tim Burton collaborations might want more fantasy and action.

 Talk to Your Kids About ...